bcgov/nr-spar-backend/README.md

 ## Quick look

-But if all you want is to take a quick look on the running service, you can do it by using Docker Compose.
+But if all you want is to take a quick look at the running service, you can do it by using Docker Compose.

 Run with:
 ```